jennhuynh02/KRMA/README.md

   });
 });
 ```
-We needed to add functionality such that the user could only receive a random treasure if the treasure has never been pulled before.
-This is consistent with our original goal of mimicking GeoCaching in that once a treasure is claimed only the recipient can access it.
+We needed to add functionality such that the user could only receive a random karma if the karma has never been pulled before.
+This is consistent with our original goal of mimicking GeoCaching in that once a karma is claimed only the recipient can access it.
 We implementented this logic in the backend, by first cycling through documents with no ownerId, then selecting a random document, and finally setting the the owerId to be equal the currentUserId that we pass through the params.

 ```javascript
 const Admin = ({ component: Component, path, loggedIn, user, ...rest }) => (